KulaginVladimir/LID-validation/README.md

 This will set up a Conda environment named `LID_validation_env` with all the required dependencies for running the FESTIM scripts.

 Navigate to the desired folder and run the Jupyter books using the activated Conda environment.

+> [!NOTE]
+> LaTeX is required to reproduce the figures.
+To install required dependencies, run the following command in your terminal:
+> ```
+> sudo apt-get install dvipng texlive-latex-extra texlive-fonts-recommended cm-super
+> ```